markphilpot/markphilpot_com_gatsby/content/blog/2021/04_anime_spring_first/index.md

 ![](banners/ssss1.jpg "ew1920")

 Trigger is back with a spiritual successor [SSSS.GRIDMAN](https://anilist.co/anime/99424/SSSSGRIDMAN/).
-It's not a sequel so you don't need to see *Gridman* first (at least from what I understand you don't), but I would still recommend it.
+It's not a sequel so you don't need to see *Gridman* first (at least from what I understand you don't), but I would still recommend checking it out if you haven't.
 You don't need to be a huge fan of Kaiju shows to enjoy these homages to the genre.
-I personally love the Trigger character designs and can't wait to see what "... in space!" twists await us.
+I personally love the Trigger character designs and can't wait to see what "...in space!" twists await us.

 There is a fantastic wrinkle in the second episode -- the main theme is playing during a kaiju battle and whenever the camera pulls in to the characters inside the mech, it sounds like the song is coming from the outside!
-It's a brilliant twist if the music is diegetic in this world.
+It's a brilliant twist if the music turns out to be diegetic in this world.

 ### [Vivy: Fluorite Eye’s Song (Vivy -Fluorite Eye's Song-)](https://anilist.co/anime/128546)